serenity-is/docs/tutorials/movies/readme.md

 Also when you view data in *[dbo].[VersionInfo]* table, Version column in the last row of the table should be *20150915185137*.
 This specifies that the migration with that version number (migration key) is already executed on this database.

+### Serenity Code Generator

+After making sure that our table exists in the database, we will use Serenity Code Generator (sergen.exe) to generate initial editing interface.

+In Visual Studio, open *Package Manager Console* by clicking *View* => *Other Windows* => *Package Manager Console*.

+Type *sergen* and press Enter.

+> Sometimes package manager console can't set path correctly and you may get an error executing Sergen.
+Restarting Visual Studio might resolve the issue.

+> Another option is to open Sergen.exe from Windows Explorer.
+Right click on *MovieTutorial* solution in Solution Explorer, click *Open In File Explorer*.
+Sergen.exe is under *packages\Serenity.CodeGenerator.X.Y.Z\tools* directory.